askui/askui-reporters/README.md

 ### AskUIXRayStepReporter

-> ❗️ **IMPORTANT NOTE**: Due to restrictions this reporter only works when you run your workflows in serial (default for AskUI)!
+> ❗️ **IMPORTANT NOTE**: Due to restrictions this reporter only works when you run your workflows one after another (default for AskUI)!

 #### Enable and Configure the AskUIXRayStepReporter in `askui-helper.ts` (former `jest.setup.ts`)
 You have to do a few things in your `askui-helper.ts` (former `jest.setup.ts`) to enable the `AskUIXRayStepReporter`:

+> ℹ️ **NOTE**: We will try to move this into the custom `testEnvironment` we provide.

 1. Import the reporter
-2. Initialize the reporter outside the `beforeAll()` hook
+2. Initialize the reporter
 3. Add it to the `UiControlClient`
 4. Modify before `beforeEach()` and `afterEach()` hook to create/finish `TestEntries`
 5. Add writing the report to `afterAll()` hook